astsu777/sent/README.md

 ```

 # Usage
 *Sent* can be used simply by launching *sent <presentation_file>*.
 This program is using text files for slides.
 An example presentation is available in this repo: check the file called *example*.
-Additional options
+Additional arguments can be passed when running *sent*:

 ```
 usage: sent [-c fgcolor] [-b bgcolor] [-f font] -i [file]